immersive-web/webxr-ar-module/explainer.md

 ### Detecting and advertising VR mode

-If a `VRDevice` is available and able to create an exclusive session the page will usually want to add some UI to trigger activation of "VR Presentation Mode", where the page can begin sending imagery to the device.
-Testing to see if the device supports the capabilities the page needs is done via the `supportsSession` call, which takes a dictionary of the desired functionality and returns whether or not the device can create a session supporting them.
+If a `VRDevice` is available and able to create an exclusive session, the application will usually want to add some UI to trigger activation of "VR Presentation Mode", where the application can begin sending imagery to the device.
+Testing to see if the device supports the capabilities the application needs is done via the `supportsSession` call, which takes a dictionary of the desired functionality and returns whether or not the device can create a session supporting them.
 Querying for support this way is necessary because it allows the application to detect what VR features are available without actually engaging the sensors or beginning presentation, which can incur significant power or performance overhead on some systems and may have side effects such as launching a VR status tray or storefront.

-In this case, we ask if the `VRDevice` supports sessions with `exclusive` access, since we want the ability to display imagery on the headset.
+In the following example we ask if the `VRDevice` supports sessions with `exclusive` access, since we want the ability to display imagery on the headset.

 ```js
 async function OnVRAvailable() {